eflumerf/styleguide/dune-daq-cppguide.md

 ### Ownership and Smart Pointers [DUNE VERSION]

--You should find yourself using std::unique_ptr more often than std::shared_ptr
+ - You should find yourself using std::unique_ptr more often than std::shared_ptr

--Use of raw pointers should be very rare.
+ - Use of raw pointers should be very rare.
 One of the few times it's OK is when you want to point to an object where you don't want to change anything about its ownership.
 Even there, a std::weak_ptr is preferable.

--A corollary is that you should (almost) never use delete on a raw pointer
+ - A corollary is that you should (almost) never use delete on a raw pointer

 [Do we want to be even more strict about this?
 Can we get away with NEVER using raw pointers?]